hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/ExecutingASimulatorTest.md

 ### An Example Simulator Test

-The following example is a test where a counter is being incremented.
-When the test is completed, a verification is done if the actual number of increments is equal to the expected number of increments.
+The following example test performs `put` and `get` operations on a Hazelcast Map and verifies the key-value ownership, and also prints the size of the map.

 ```
 import com.hazelcast.core.HazelcastInstance;